 Cruise Specialists hosts Steve and Wendy Bodenheimer are taking us along on another amazing journey.
 This post outlines two Cruise Specialist tours hosted by Wendy and Steve for a small group of our clients.

 Banjul, The Gambia

 This was our second time visiting Banjul, as we had been there 4 years ago and had explored it with a local guide.
-We loved it then and were really looking forward to returning and hosting a tour with our guests.
+This time, we hosted a tour with our guests.
 Our first stop was at the Gambia National Museum, which featured intriguing collections of local art, musical instruments and artifacts.
 We stopped for a photo op at Arch 22, a commemorative monument, before continuing to the King Fahad Mosque.
 It’s the city’s largest mosque, constructed in 1988 and easily identifiable by its two prominent minarets.

 Our group proceeded to an informative batik and tie-dying demonstration at a textile factory.
 Afterward, everyone was excited to be able to purchase some of these items.
 As we were leaving, some of us stopped at the market next door to admire and purchase some hand-carved wooden keepsakes.